MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 139,999     | 144,999          | 1,350          | 0%           | 0                  |
 | 144,999     | And over         | 0              | 0%           | 0                  |

-*Tax Type rates for MS3 and S3 Filing Status*
+Tax Type rates for MS3 and S3 Filing Status:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|